Shadow-of-eagle/Shadow-of-eagle/README.md

 Yes, I just copied the default:
 - 👋 Hi, I’m @Shadow-of-eagle
 - 👀 I’m interested in HTML, Python, 3D Modelling and Linux.
-- 🌱 I’m currently learning how tu use Linux.
+- 🌱 I’m currently learning HTML.
 - 💞️ I’m looking to collaborate on: currently nothing.
 - 📫 How to reach me: I have no Idea.
 - 😄 Pronouns: He/Him